wp-plugins/textwise/readme.txt

 = Can the plugin be used along with other plugins? =

 While the plugin has been tested with different themes and plugins, we cannot guarantee that conflicts won't occur.
 We [encourage your feedback](http://www.semantichacker.com/forums/bugs) to help us improve the plugin.

+== Changelog ==

+= 1.1.1 - July 2010 =
+* Support for WordPress 3.0 - Single and Multi-Site
+* No longer testing with verions earlier than WordPress 2.8.6.
+A warning interface will be displayed to those users of the plugin
+* Added warning that disabling a feature won't remove certain previously posted content
+* Improved error message for connection issues to API server

+= 1.0.4 - March 2010 =
+* Support for WordPress 2.9.2 post edit interface

+== Upgrade Notice ==

+= 1.1.1 =
+WordPress 3.0 compatibility release

+= 1.0.4 =
+Fixes Tag and Category suggestions under Wordpress 2.9

 == Screenshots ==